-Erectile dysfunction stands for inability to achieve stable or maintain erection sufficient to conduct a sexual intercourse.
-This term recently replaced the a less accurate classification of ‘impotence’, together with the identification of the prevalence of this disease, the discovery of the key molecular mechanisms of its pathogenesis and the emergence of new and effective means of pharmacological correction.
+Erectile dysfunction stands for inability to achieve stable and maintainable erection sufficient to conduct a sexual intercourse.
+This term recently replaced a less accurate classification of ‘impotence’, together with the identification of the prevalence of this disease, the discovery of the key molecular mechanisms of its pathogenesis and the emergence of new and effective means of pharmacological correction.
 According to population-based studies carried out in North and South America, Asia and Europe, the incidence of erectile dysfunction in adult males is ranging from 15 to 50%, with approximately 10% of cases of severe dysfunction.

 The physiological mechanism of erection

 A coordination with the effect of NO-ergic mechanisms involved in the regulation of erectile function cholinergic and adrenergic components of the autonomic nervous system plays a vital role.
-Stimulation of M2,3-cholinergic nerves endings and atypical (Ps) adrenoceptor blockade of a2-adrenergic receptors is caused by the modulation of tone in the CNS or local mechanisms by increasing cGMP production, promotes relaxation of smooth muscle tissue cavity.
+Stimulation of M2,3-cholinergic nerves endings and atypical (Ps) adrenoceptor blockade of a2-adrenergic receptors is caused by the modulation of tone in the CNS or local mechanisms by increasing cGMP production promotes relaxation of smooth muscle tissue cavity.